You're a Good Man, Charlie Brown: Original

-After this trauma, Charlie Brown tries to find the right way to give The Little Red-Headed Girl her Valentine's Day card, but he ends up saying "Merry Christmas", making a fool out of himself.
+Charlie Brown tries to find the right way to give his perennial crush, the Little Red-Haired Girl, her Valentine's Day card, but he ends up saying "Merry Christmas", making a fool out of himself.
 He finds Patty handing out valentines, and she drops a valentine with the initials C.B.
 Charlie Brown gives it back to Patty, but soon learns it was Craig Bowerman's valentine.
 He goes to see Lucy, who is at her psychiatrist booth.
 He tells her all the things he thinks of himself.
 Lucy then clears it up by saying that Charlie Brown is unique the way he is, then asks for the five cent price ("The Doctor Is In").

-Later, Lucy comes up to Schroeder again and talks about if they got married, and they were so poor that Schroeder had to sell his piano for saucepans, and, again, Schroeder cannot stand it.
-At noon, Linus, Lucy, Schroeder, and Charlie Brown are working on their Peter Rabbit book reports, each in his or her own way.
-Lucy is simply babbling to fit the 100-word requirement, Schroeder is doing a "comparison" between the book and Robin Hood, Linus is doing an overcomplicated psychological analysis, and Charlie Brown hasn't even started out of worry ("The Book Report").
+Lucy comes up to Schroeder again and talks about if they got married, and potentially having to survive poverty, annoying Schroeder yet again.
+Linus, Lucy, Schroeder, and Charlie Brown work on their Peter Rabbit book reports, each in his or her own way.
+Lucy simply rambles to fit the 100-word minimum requirement; Schroeder tries comparing the book to Robin Hood and ends up making his report mostly about the latter; Linus writes an overcomplicated psychological analysis, and Charlie Brown procrastinates out of panic ("The Book Report").